devamin/Monitoring-terminal-dash/README.md

 * to navigate in dashboard use tab to switch between Tables, and arrows for list

 ### Mocked services
-To start the monitor on predefined values and localhost servers run :
+To start the monitor on predefined values and localhost servers run:
+[:warning: ports number(3000,3200,3400,3500) should be free]
 ```
 npm run-script example
 ```

 ### Test

 I created an End To End test by creating mocked services that turn on and off randomly to generate alerts you can execute it by calling :
+[:warning: ports number(3000,3200,3400,3500) should be free]
 ```
 npm test
 ```